owen-brooks/owen-brooks.github.io/_posts/2018-08-15-web-scraping.markdown

 # Getting Started

-Some over-simplified background info: a websites data can be found in its HTML.
+Some over-simplified background info:

+- A website's data can be found in the HTML for that site
-In Chrome, right-clicking and then choosing “view page source”, will let you see the HTML.
+- In Chrome, right-clicking and then choosing “view page source”, will let you see the HTML

 The following Python3 code will get you the HTML to Craigslist’s home page: